Yo-B/dynapop-oft/README.md

 # dynapop-oft
 A population dynamics model accounting for the individual process of resource foraging on heterogeneous agricultural landscapes.

 This is a GNU R program with 2 scripts loading 4 source files containing functions.
+Both script need to be run sequentially, gen_landscape.R before sim_population.R.

 1) The first script is gen_landscape.R which generates a landscape from specified landscape metrics with a genetic algorithm